 Singing is something fundamental to us humans.
 We sing when we're happy or sad, in love or suffering from heartache.
 We sing to our loved ones, babies, co-workers, favorite sport teams, even to our worst enemies in form of furious war cries or protest songs.
 You may say that the human species is addicted to singing.
 Luckily, not all addictive habits are bad for us - singing is proven to improve your health, both physically and mentally.

 As the saying goes: "Good things come for those who Singa" (ok, fine.
-I completely made that up just now.)
+I completely made that up just now.
+But you definitely should Singa.)
 But anyways, if you're not addicted to singing yet, try to belt out a couple of karaoke songs and you'll have an incurable addiction in no time.
 Here's a couple of strong reasons why singing is a habit worth forming.

 Singing decreases blood pressure